Finding Core Balanced Modules in Statistically Validated Stock Networks: Introduction

-To systematically overcome the limitations of the traditional threshold-based stock networks, this article translates the above insights into four concrete contributions: \begin{itemize} \item First, we introduce a statistically validated correlation network that eliminates spurious relationships while preserving the richness of correlation data.
+To systematically overcome the limitations of the traditional threshold-based stock networks, this article translates the above insights into four concrete contributions: \begin{itemize} \item \textbf{A statistically grounded network construction.} Instead of discarding correlation strength and sign through an arbitrary cutoff, we introduce a statistically validated correlation network that eliminates spurious relationships while preserving the richness of correlation data.
 In detail, we replace subjective thresholding with rigorous statistical hypothesis testing.
 By applying t-tests to Pearson correlation coefficients, we construct a network that retains only statistically significant relationships.
 This method eliminates arbitrary parameters, preserving both the strength and sign (positive/negative) of correlations.
-By filtering out spurious links, we ensure that the network reflects genuine dependencies, providing a more robust foundation for analysis. \item Second, we define a novel concept: the largest strong-correlation balanced module (LSCBM).
+By filtering out spurious links, we ensure that the network reflects genuine dependencies, providing a more robust foundation for analysis than traditional threshold networks. \item \textbf{The largest strong‑correlation balanced module (LSCBM).} Rather than applying generic community detection—which often yields unstable clusters with unclear financial interpretation, we define a novel concept: the largest strong-correlation balanced module (LSCBM).
 LSCBM is a maximal subset of stocks that satisfies two key properties: (1) all pairwise correlations are strong and statistically significant, and (2) the network adheres to the principles of structural balance, ensuring that every triangle of stocks has a positive product of edge signs.
-This dual requirement ensures that the module is not only densely connected but also structurally stable, making it a candidate for identifying core market subsystems with inherent resilience and hedging potential. \item Third, we rigorously analyze LSCBM within a generative statistical model of random signed networks, establishing fundamental properties regarding its asymptotic existence, expected size under various market regimes, and its multiplicity.
-This theoretical foundation confirms that such stable core structures are not anomalies but fundamental features emerging in large markets. \item Fourth, given that the identification of LSCBM is a non-trivial task in large markets, we develop MaxBalanceCore, a heuristic algorithm that leverages network sparsity and correlation strength thresholds.
+This dual requirement ensures that the module is not only densely connected but also structurally stable, making it a candidate for identifying core market subsystems with inherent resilience and hedging potential. \item \textbf{Rigorous asymptotic theory.} Prior empirical studies of stock networks rarely provide formal guarantees for the substructures they analyse.
+To fill this gap, we rigorously analyze LSCBM within a generative statistical model of random signed networks, where each potential edge is independently positive, negative, or absent with fixed probabilities.
+We prove that LSCBMs exist with high probability as the number of stocks grows, and we derive the asymptotic scaling of the expected LSCBM size under different connectivity regimes.
+These results provide a predictive, mathematically rigorous understanding of how market connectivity governs the size of the core stable subsystem—a level of theoretical depth not found in purely descriptive network analyses.
+This theoretical foundation also confirms that such stable core structures are not anomalies but fundamental features emerging in large markets. \item \textbf{An efficient algorithm for large markets.} Given that the identification of LSCBM is a non-trivial task in large markets, we develop MaxBalanceCore, a heuristic algorithm that leverages network sparsity and correlation strength thresholds.
 Empirically, we validate MaxBalanceCore’s accuracy and scalability, demonstrating its ability to process networks with over 10,000 nodes in seconds.
-Empirical applications showcase its ability to identify economically interpretable and stable market subsystems. \end{itemize}
+Simulation studies confirm its accuracy, and an empirical application to the Chinese stock market illustrates its ability to identify economically interpretable and stable market subsystems. \end{itemize}